Can you really travel on the cheap in Dubai?

-- Savoy Central Hotel Apartments – In Bur Dubai, this clean and comfortable option comes with kitchen facilities and a fold-out sofa bed, plus access to a rooftop pool, fitness centre and in house restaurant.
-They offer family and interconnecting studio options, and a beach shuttle bus.
+- Savoy Suites Hotel Apartments – In Bur Dubai, this clean and comfortable option comes with kitchen facilities and a fold-out sofa bed, plus access to a rooftop pool, fitness centre and in-house restaurant.
+They offer family and interconnecting studio options and a beach shuttle bus.
 Check out pricing and availability here.

-- Holiday In Express Dubai Internet City – an attractive and modern option in the Internet City area, you are walking distance to the nearest Metro stop and marina tram.
-Breakfast is included and there are onsite dining options as well a s a fitness centre (no pool).
+- Holiday In Express Dubai Internet City – an attractive and modern option in the Internet City area, you are within walking distance to the nearest Metro stop and marina tram.
+Breakfast is included, and there are onsite dining options as well as a fitness centre (no pool).
 Check out pricing and availability here.

 - Pearl Marina Hotel Apartments – a JBR option for those looking to stay beachside without the hefty resort price tag.
 You will get kitchenette facilities along with a pool in the heart of the action.
 Check out pricing and availability here.

-Your Dubai budget can slowly whittle away if you don’t take note of one really important thing – the +++.
+Your Dubai budget can slowly whittle away if you don’t take note of one crucial thing – the +++.